 What about the Cappadocia scams I’ve heard about?

-If you’ll be elsewhere in Turkey before traveling to Cappadocia, particularly in Istanbul and Pamukkale, chances are you’ll come across people trying to sell you hot air balloon rides in Cappadocia.
-Be careful.
 If you wish to book your hot air balloon ride while in Turkey, you should only do so at an agency’s office.
-Otherwise, you could arrive in Cappadocia with a lighter wallet and no balloon booking.
+Otherwise, you could arrive in Cappadocia with a lighter wallet and a fake balloon booking.

 How should I dress for the hot air balloon ride in Cappadocia?

-For starters, wear something that allows for ease of climbing into and out of the basket without sporting your underwear to your fellow hot air balloon riders (I went in a dress, so I may be speaking from experience here…).
+You should dress for your Cappadocia balloon ride with clothes that allow for ease of climbing into and out of the basket without sporting your underwear to your fellow hot air balloon riders (I went in a dress, so I’m speaking from experience here).

 Don’t forget!
 Secure the best hot air balloon price using this guide: 11 Cappadocia Hot Air Balloon Price Hacks.
-And make sure to prepare yourself with our SOS guide on Cappadocia Hot Air Balloon Cancellations
+And make sure to prepare for a trip hiccup with my SOS guide on Cappadocia Hot Air Balloon Cancellations